chris1111/Mac-OS-X-Deploy/README.md

 - Package Using ASR Restore to Deploy Mac OS X Snow Leopard 10.6.8 on SSD
 -  To using this Package you must have Mac OS X Snow Leopard!
 Do not use on any system other than 10.6x
-- To create the Mac O S X Deploy 10.6x disk image the program will need to install Xcode, MacPorts and php56 with php56-curl because the original Apple Curl command no longer works.
+- To create the Mac O S X Deploy 10.6x disk image the program will need to install on you Mac Xcode, MacPorts and php56 with php56-curl on your current Mac because the original Apple Curl command no longer works.

 ### Credit: [Apple](https://cdsassets.apple.com/live/6GJYWVAV/user/ma1170_welcome_to_snow_leopard.pdf)
 ### Inspired by [InstaDMG](https://code.google.com/archive/p/instadmg/)